 The Problem: The most common reason you will receive a share error due to an invalid connection is that you have updated either your email address or password on LinkedIn.
 Any time sensitive information is updated on LinkedIn, any third-party access tokens will become invalidated.
 This is a security measure enacted by LinkedIn to ensure that no untrusted parties have gained access to your account through a third-party application.

-The Solution: We provide a "Refresh Connection and Reschedule" button in the software that will re-authorize Clearview Social for your account, generate a new access token, and reschedule any shares affected by that error.
+The Solution: We provide a "Refresh" button in the software that will re-authorize Clearview Social for your account, generate a new access token, and reschedule any shares affected by that error.

 Unconfirmed LinkedIn Profile